 Letters: (picture included) Letter options can be customized for each user (yes, this is awesome!), such as if they are left-handed or right-handed; as well as alternate letter formation (such as continuous or ball and stick).

 General: Lower difficulty can be turned on/off.
-Parental lock can be turned on/off (when on, the settings can only be accessed by a parent by answering a multiplication problem.)
+The parental lock can be turned on/off (when on, the settings can only be accessed by a parent by answering a multiplication problem.)

 Sounds: Background Music on/off, Sound Effects on/off